slott56/building-skills-oo-design-book/source/craps/craps_player.rst

 ..  attribute:: CrapsPlayer.betMultiple

-    The the bet multiplier, based on the number of losses.
+    The bet multiplier, based on the number of losses.
 This starts at 1, and is reset to 1 on each win.
 It is doubled in each loss.
     This is always set so that :math:`betMultiple = 2^{lossCount}`.